 What does it mean when a submission is withdrawn?

 You can withdraw your submission if you no longer wish for it to be considered for the conference.
-This can be done in Submissions and Programme.
+This can be done in Initial and Final Submissions.

 Prior to the reviewing stage, a submission can have one of three statuses: